ntrpi/HowToGetAwayWithMerner/README.md

 * Responded quickly to requests for help.
 * Worked closely with Journey to add images functionality to the listings front end, adding the ability to add images to a listing and view the images with the listing details.

+#### Deployment

+I was surprised to discover that while deploying a simple React app to Heroku is trivial, deploying a MERN stack app is a little more complicated.
+The way this project is currently structured, I would have to do a lot more investigating into how Node.js manages builds, and probably more about how Heroku manages deployment.

+The fundamental problem is that a MERN stack application is technically two applications running on two separate processes.
+You need a way to tell Heroku to start both.

+I did some research and found that this is done with the "scripts" object in the package.json file.
+However, all the examples I found had projects structured so that the back end was in the root folder, and the React front end was in a subfolder.
+This made it easy to tell Heroku to start the back end process and then redirect it to start the front end after.

+I imagine that with a little more knowledge on how the "scripts" object works I could have figured out how to start both processes, but instead I took the easy route and restructured the project: https://github.com/ntrpi/htgawm

+I was able to successfully deploy that version of the project and have both front and back ends working.

+Upon deployment, I discovered that the image uploading feature didn't work.
+It seems that Heroku does not allow files to be written to the server, so to make that feature work I would have to integrate with AWS or some other file-hosting service, or perhaps integrate the Heroku extension, Cloudinary.

 ## Tutorial Notes Part 1

 These are just notes I made while following the tutorial.